-When you create a formula resource or add validation to a screen input field, understand the limitations of formulas in Visual Workflow.
+When you create a formula resource or add validation to a screen input field, understand the formula limitations in Visual Workflow.

 Limitations for Time-Based Flows

 Before you design flows that contain one or more Wait elements, understand the limitations and guidelines.